-The Finch makes a great first build project for a simple RC flyer.
+The Finch does a great first-build project for a simple RC flyer.
 You can download a free set of full-size plans for the Finch.
 The Pietenpol Air Camper is a superb second aircraft for newcomers to RC flight.

-Luckily, innovative manufacturers have perfected the micro ready to fly a model airplane for both beginning and advanced pilots.
+Luckily, innovative manufacturers have perfected the micro ready-to-fly model airplane for both beginning and advanced pilots.
 These remarkable models come literally ready to fly right out of the box and can include the transmitter, lightweight rechargeable battery, airplane, and all electronics installed.
 All the tyro RC pilot needs to do is charge the supplied battery and head into the air.